lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/isrtask.rst

 Examples
 ========

+..
+This example is not working in the current stack (see https://jira.lsstcorp.org/browse/DM-9197)  --- 2/9/2017

 To see an example of the ISR algorithm in action, run the example in the `$IP_ISR_DIR/examples` as follows: